10 critical dehydration signs & prevention tips

 9. Sunken eyes or dry eyes

-While perhaps not as obvious, having dry or sunken eyes is also a classic symptom of dehydration.
-This is because less fluid and tears are circulating, leading to dryness in the eyes.
+While perhaps not as obvious, having dry or sunken eyes is a classic symptom of dehydration.
+That’s because less fluid and tears are circulating, leading to eye dryness.

 In these cases, your eyes can burn.
 It may even feel like you have sand in your eyes, or they may become more sensitive to light.